RhetTbull/exif2findertags/README.md

     pipx upgrade exif2findertags

 `exif2findertags` uses [exiftool](https://exiftool.org) to extract metadata from photos and videos so you'll need to install exiftool.  `exif2findertags` will look in the path for exiftool.
 Alternatively, you can specify the path to exiftool using the `--exiftool-path` option.
+Because it uses exiftool, `exif2findertags` can read any metadata which exiftool is able to read.

 # Usage
 ```